AquaticEcoDynamics/aed_matlab_modeltools/TUFLOWFV/polygon_timeseries_plotting/configs/README.md

 Multiple models can be plotted on the same graph, and these are configured in this section:

 + ncfile(1).name: File location of the netcdf
-+ ncfile(1).tfv: the function requires the d variable to work.
++ ncfile(1).tfv: the function requires the "d" (depth) variable to work.
 Sometimes this is in a different netcdf, in which case configure this variable (else remove it entirely).
 However, it's best to just configure tuflow to output d in all netcdf's
 + ncfile(1).symbol: The user can configure different surface and bottom line styles
 + ncfile(1).colour: the colour of the surface and bottom median lines
 + ncfile(1).legeng: The string for that model that will appear in the legend